aescobarr/nhc-georef/README.md

 mkvirtualenv --python=/usr/bin/python3.6 georef
 ```

 The --python parameter ensures that the python interpreter used will be 3.6.
 Once the environment is active, its name in parentheses will appear before the command line in shell.
-To activate, simply type
+To activate, simply type:
 ```
 #Activate the virtual env
 workon georef